 Computers don’t have an intuition but they have become fast enough to consider so many options, including a lot of useless ones, that they are able to find better moves that chess players can’t think of because their intuition limits them.
 Nowadays computers beat even the best chess players.
 But what if intuition fails you more often than happens to most people?
 In that case you might consider options other people don’t think of.
 Others may call you crazy or insane.
 Indeed, most of the options you consider are not worth considering, but you don’t know that until you have found it out yourself.
 If that applies to you then you may be autistic.
 If the condition is sufficiently mild you can still lead a normal life, but you need a major amount of reasoning and experimentation to achieve just that.

-Autism nevertheless survived the evolutionary rat race called survival of the fittest.
+Autism nevertheless survived the evolutionary rat race.
 How could this happen?
 There is a possible explanation.
 Who can find the answers when intuition fails everyone?
 These situations require trying out ideas other people don’t think of, and quite possibly ignorance with regard to social conventions to pursue these ideas.
-Perhaps you think of autists as weirdos cracking riddles nobody else can.
-There is some truth to that image.
+Perhaps you think of autistic people as weirdos cracking riddles nobody else can.
+There is some truth to that.
 Fixing a broken mirror requires patience and determination.
 Some pundits have claimed that Newton and Einstein were autistic.
 They may have appeared to be geniuses just because they tried options other people didn’t think of.
 In this way they may have discovered things other people couldn’t.
-Autists can keep working on their eccentric projects despite the constant rejection they receive.
+Autistic people can keep working on their eccentric projects despite constant rejection.
 And some of their efforts may turn out to be useful.

 1. Thinking, Fast and Slow.
 Daniel Kahneman (2011).
 Penguin Books.